dev-cetera/df_router/README.md

 A lightweight router designed for ease of use and efficient state management.

+Here is a live version of the app: `https://dev-cetera.github.io/df_router/`.

 ## Features

 - **Declarative Routing:** Define your routes and their corresponding widgets in a clean, list-based manner.